nglguarino/gptwitch/README.md

 # GPTwitch Bot

-A Twitch chatbot powered by AI that interacts with viewers and enhances stream engagement.
+A Twitch chatbot powered by AI that interacts with viewers and enhances stream engagement (in progress).

 ## Overview